afnanenayet/personal_blog_old/projects.md

 on BSD sockets and because I haven't really written any code that deals with networking.
 The server can handle a decent number of mime types, and functions as a fairly basic HTTP server.
 It can receive `GET` requests to a particular path, and will serve the file from that path to a browser.
-The server is also multithreaded and can accept multiple connections at once.
+The server is also multithreaded (using POSIX threads) and can accept multiple connections at once.

 `cttp` uses the `pthreads` library and [cmocka](http://cmocka.org) to manage unit testing.
 Travis CI is used for deployment and testing.